Sardinas–Patterson algorithm: Precise description of the algorithm

 equals a previously encountered set $S_j$ with $j<i$, then the algorithm would enter in principle an endless loop.
 Instead of continuing endlessly, it answers that the given code is uniquely decodable.

-See the left box for an example run of the algorithm on the given code; lower and upper case letters denote code and "dangling sugffix" strings, respectively.
+See the left box for an example run of the algorithm on the given code; lower and upper case letters denote code and "dangling suffix" strings, respectively.
 During the construction of $S_2$, the code word b is encountered (shown in red), and the algorithm stops.
 The right box indicates how the example string 1110011 can be shown to have multiple encodings (db, aae), using the equations that were collected during the algorithm run.

 Termination and correctness of the algorithm

 Since all sets $S_i$ are sets of suffixes of a finite set of codewords, there are only finitely many different candidates for $S_i$.
 Since visiting one of the sets for the second time will cause the algorithm to stop, the algorithm cannot continue endlessly and thus must always terminate.
 More precisely, the total number of dangling suffixes that the algorithm considers is at most equal to the total of the lengths of the codewords in the input, so the algorithm runs in polynomial time as a function of this input length.
 By using a suffix tree to speed the comparison between each dangling suffix and the codewords, the time for the algorithm can be bounded by O(nk), where n is the total length of the codewords and k is the number of codewords.
 The algorithm can be implemented using a pattern matching machine.
 The algorithm can also be implemented to run on a nondeterministic Turing machine that uses only logarithmic space; the problem of testing unique decipherability is NL-complete, so this space bound is optimal.

 A proof that the algorithm is correct, i.e. that it always gives the correct answer, is found in the textbooks by Salomaa and by Berstel et al.